Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Reflect Enchantments

-While under the effects of this prayer, the supplicant will have a chance to deflect harmful enchanments cast upon him.
+While under the effects of this prayer, the supplicant will have a chance to deflect harmful enchantments cast upon him.

 #### Step through Space to Home